zeroby0/iiitb.sem8.RTOS/assignments/1/databaseServer/README.md

 |![](./results/images/server-max.png)|![](./results/images/server-min.png)|![](./results/images/server-mean.png)|

 ## Client
-Time in microseconds from the moment message is sent to the moment is completely recieved.
+Time in microseconds from the moment message is sent to the moment reply is completely recieved.
 Click on the pictures to enlarge.

 |Maximum|Minimum|Mean|
 |--|--|--|